Finding Healthy Online

 Novelty

-We will collect eye-tracking data and detailed qualitative insights and analyse these new datasets to understand how this environment influences consumers’ navigation behaviour and food choices.
+We collect eye-tracking data and detailed qualitative insights and analyse these new datasets to understand how this environment influences consumers’ navigation behaviour and food choices.

 The product description for Nesquik hot chocolate on the Ocado website.
 There are grey and red circles over the nutritional information - the circles show the tracked eye-movement of the user.